Learn how to enter an opening balance for bank, credit card, and other types of accounts.

-When you create a new account in QuickBooks Online, pick a day to start tracking all of your business transactions.
-You enter the balance of your real-life bank account for the day you pick so QuickBooks matches your bank records from the start.
+When you create a new account in QuickBooks Online, you pick a day to start tracking your transactions.
+You then enter the balance of your real-life bank account for the day you pick.

-This starting point is the account's opening balance.
+This starting point is the opening balance.
 It summarizes all the transactions that came before it.
-Here's how to enter an opening balance for accounts you create in QuickBooks.
+You enter the same amount in QuickBooks so everything matches your bank records from the start.
+Here's how to enter the opening balance for accounts you create in QuickBooks.

-For accounts connected to online banking
+Enter opening balances for bank and credit card accounts connected to online banking

-For accounts that aren't connected to online banking
+Enter opening balances for accounts that aren't connected to online banking

-- Go to Settings ⚙ and select Chart of Accounts.
+- Go to Settings ⚙ and select Chart of accounts.